Milanese Minestrone Soup

 Instructions

-- Cut the rind off the Parmesan cheese and add to the soup.
-Bring to a simmer, partially cover with a lid and cook for 1 hour.
+- Cut the rind (secret ingredient) off the Parmesan cheese and add to the soup.

 - Stir in the cannellini beans and remove the Parmesan rind.

-- Serve hot topped with grated Parmesan cheese.
+- Serve hot, topped with grated Parmesan cheese.

 Nutrition Information